carstingaxion/cbach-wp-gridster/README.md

 * Removed some debugging stuff from stable version
 * Enabled line-breaks in editable HTML, marked with `.gridster_edit-area`
 * Fixed saving of wrong & unescaped HTML within the layout-seetings
+* Added constant GRIDSTER_FRONTEND_CSS to disable loading of frontend stylesheet
+* JSLint'ed all javascript files
+* Added Style Select to add custom CSS classes to each Gridster Widget individually, select is populated by the new `gridster_choose_from_custom_css_classes_for_widgets` filter and is not used by default

 ### 1.1 ###
 * Added TinyMCE Button to add shortcode